dak180/distrrtgen/Client Applications/rcracki_mt/README.txt

 SUPPORTED PLATFORMS
 ================
 Rcracki_mt is released both as win32 binary and as source package.
 Rcracki_mt should work on any Microsoft Windows system, but is only tested on a 32 bit Windows XP.

-The source should work on Linux versions, but this has only been tested on 32 bit Ubuntu (8.10).
+The source should work on Linux versions.
+It has been tested on:

-Some people have reported issues with compiling on 64 bit Linux.
-If you have trouble, please report details, as workaround try this suggested solution for AMD64 UBUNTU 8.10:

-    sudo apt-get install ia32-libs

-you might need to do:
-    cd /usr/lib32/
-    sudo ln -s libstdc++.so.6 libstdc++.so
-    sudo ln -s libssl.so.0.9.8 libssl.so

-add -m32 to the compilerline in the Makefile
-    g++ -m32 *.cpp -L/usr/lib32 -lssl -lpthread -O3 -o rcracki_mt
+32-bit Ubuntu 8.10 (Intrepid Ibex)
+32-bit Debian GNU/Linux 5.0 (Lenny)
+64-bit Debian GNU/Linux 5.0 (Lenny)

+The source should also work on other platforms and has been tested on:
+32-bit MacOSX (10.5)

+32-bit FreeBSD (7.2)
+64-bit FreeBSD (7.2)
+32-bit NetBSD (5.0)
+32-bit OpenBSD (4.5) - you must install and use eg++ (g++ 4.2 from ports) 64-bit OpenBSD (4.5)

+Only compilation has been tested on:
+64-bit MacOSX (10.6)

+Please note that to compile under the BSDs you must use gmake.

+OpenBSD threading is a work in progress.

 'OPTIONAL' TODO
 ================